kaiaai/kaiaai_gazebo/README.md

 To open a new terminal window, launch a new a Linux or Windows shell (outside Docker) and run:
 ```
-docker exec -it kaia-ros-dev-humble bash
+docker exec -it kaiaai-ros-dev-humble bash
 ```

 ## Simulate a different robot model